 Perhaps his most famous work, The Republic outlines an ideal form of government.
 Disillusioned with the democratic process that killed his mentor in 399, Plato instead argues for a meritocracy — a government in which the most capable citizens rule by a series of qualified, chosen successors.
 Neither democratic nor despotic, such a state would avoid the volatile whims of an impulsive mob as well as the menacing moods of an arrogant autocract.
 These enlightened leaders, or “philosopher-kings,” would be educated in the affairs of the state, own little land, make little money, have no familial distraction, and would place the health of the state above all personal concerns.
 While no actual state has fully adopted this mode of governing — autocracies and, much more recently, republics have ruled the world — many of these ideas have nevertheless been embraced in Western governments.

 Still, while no government has wholly adopted The Republic’s ideals, the Catholic Church came pretty close.
-Like Plato advised, the Church’s officials — from popes to priests — are chosen from within the organization after years of ecclesiastical education, and most of its clergy have lived in poverty, with little land and no wife or children.
+Like Plato advised, the Church’s officials — from popes to priests — are chosen from within the organization after years of ecclesiastical education, and most of its clergy have lived humbly, with little land and no wife or children.

 Not limited to just the Church’s clerical hierarchy, Christianity’s roots in general drink deeply from the wellspring of Platonism.
 Plato proposed that the material world perceived by our basic senses is filled with imperfect manifestations of idealized “Forms,” which exist on a conceptual plane of reality that most of us cannot yet perceive.
 Essentially, the things we perceive around us are imperfect copies of those Forms.
 Examples include shapes, like circles and squares.
 No perfect circle or square exists materially; zoom in enough to either and flaws will emerge.
 Yet, we know circles and squares conceptually, and we agree on these forms’ properties even if we can’t reproduce them materially.